XuanTLe/WeatherApp/README.md

 # WeatherApp

-A responsive web app that allows a user to type a city name, and then see that city’s temperature (both in F0 and C0), description of weather, feels like, humidity, pressure, and wind speed.
-User can change to any city and save its weather information.
+A responsive web app that allows users to type a city name, and then see that city’s temperature (both in F0 and C0), description of the weather, feels like, humidity, pressure, and wind speed.
+Users can change to any city and save its weather information.

 Utilized OpenWeather API.